-In fact, if the training is composed of too high intensities and low volumes, the hypertrophy gains may be less than expected.
+In fact, if the training consists of too high intensities and low volumes, the gains in hypertrophy may fall short of expectations.

-Try to take advantage of the various replay windows.
+Try to take advantage of the various repetition windows.

-low reps – The heavier we train, the greater the mechanical tension produced.
+Low repetitions - The heavier we train, the greater the mechanical stress produced.

 Average repetitions - The greater the volume of training applied, within our fatigue management, the greater the metabolic stress.

-high reps – High reps can be used on small muscles, and/or metabolic training days/blocks.
+High repetitions - High repetitions can be used on small muscles, and / or metabolic training days / blocks.

-Some variation in training is important for causing muscle damage.
+Some variation in training is important to cause muscle damage.

-However, this variation should not be too frequent, as this way it is difficult to guarantee a progressive overload in the long term.
+However, this variation should not be too frequent, as it is therefore difficult to guarantee a progressive overload in the long term.

-Although DOMS, or post-workout pain, are not a metric for effective training, it makes sense to feel them regularly as a way to assess that there are some new stimuli for the body.
+Although DOMS, or post-workout pain, does not serve as a metric for effective training, it makes sense that they feel it regularly as a way of assessing that there are some new stimuli for the body.

 The effects at the level of hypertrophy are genderless, that is, the rules discussed in the article apply to both men and women.

-Finally, here is an infographic with a summary of the concepts in this article.
+Finally, there is an infographic with a summary of the concepts in this article.

 - Mechanism of Muscle Hypertrophy by Brad Schoenfeld